Digital Employee Experience 101: What Is DEX and Why Is It Important?

 To be clear, most organizations already focus on employee experience, considering traditional components such as physical environment, benefits/incentive offerings and manager/employee relationship building.
 For instance, the building may have a modern design that sparks creativity and collaboration, the healthcare benefits may be competitive and employees may have positive relationships with their managers — but what about the employees' digital experience, which accounts for the majority of their day-to-day tasks?

 DEX focuses specifically on employees' interactions with the technology they encounter in their jobs daily — their digital workspace — and ensuring they have the flexibility and convenience to seamlessly access any application, on any device, from any location.
-For instance, do employees have access to business-critical apps if they are working from home or travelling to on-site client meetings?
+For instance, do employees have access to business-critical apps if they are working from home or traveling to on-site client meetings?
 Often, it's these types of experiences that are overlooked.

 This is just one example.
 The DEX will vary from employee to employee, as workflows and processes are different for every role in the organization.